Maddy Westbeld: Recruitment

-College
+College career

 In her freshman year, Westbeld started all 20 games for the Irish averaging 15.2 points and 7.9 rebounds.
 She led all ACC rookies and ranked 10th overall in the league earning ACC Rookie of the Week honors twice.
 Westbeld was selected in the First Team All-ACC and ACC All-Freshman Team as well as named as the ACC Rookie of the Year.
 In her sophomore season, Westbeld started all 33 games averaging 11.8 points and 6.3 rebounds.
 In her junior year, Westbeld started all 33 of Notre Dame's games, averaging 27.5 minutes, 11.2 points, 6.6 rebounds and 2.3 assists per game.
 In March 2023, Westbeld became the 42nd player to reach the 1000 career-points in an Irish uniform.
 Westbeld was selected in the All-ACC Second Team in her Junior year.

 In her senior year Westbeld started all 34 games, averaging a near double-double with 14.4 ppg and 8.7 rpg.
 In the ACC Tournament, Westbeld averaged 15.7 points, 6 rebounds and 2.3 assists per game and was named to the All-ACC Tournament First Team.
 Westbeld helped the Irish win their 1st ACC Tournament title under head coach Niele Ivey.
 She was also named in the All-ACC Second Team.

 In April 2024, Westbeld announced she will use her remaining college eligibility to return to the Irish for a fifth and final season in 2024–25.

 Professional career

-Chicago Sky (2025–present)
+Chicago Sky (2025-present)

 On April 14, 2025, Westbeld was selected 16th overall by the Chicago Sky in the 2025 WNBA draft.
+She made her debut on May 17, playing 4 minutes off the bench in a 58–93 loss to the Indiana Fever, but saw little action during the first two months of the season, and her role increased only during Angel Reese's absences.
+On September 5, in a 77–97 loss to the Fever, she made her first career start, recording 7 points and 4 rebounds in 15 minutes of play.
+On September 11, in the season finale, an 86–91 loss to the New York Liberty, she scored a career-high 25 points.
+Overall, in her rookie season, she appeared in 26 games, averaging 4.1 points and 2.4 rebounds in 13.6 minutes per game.

+On May 4, 2026, Westbeld was waived by the Sky.
+On May 7, 2026 she signed a development contract with the Sky for the rest of the season.

+Phoenix Mercury (2026-present)

+On August 18, 2026, Westbeld signed a rest-of-season contract with the Phoenix Mercury.

+Adelaide Lightning (2026-present)

+In July 2026, Westbeld signed with the Adelaide Lightning of the Women's National Basketball League (WNBL).